zoltan-langsfeld/zoltan-langsfeld.github.io/_posts/2023-11-20-documentation.markdown

 One of the mistakes engineers sometimes make is not considering the wide range of an audience that will read the documentation they wrote.
 If the target audience is not well-defined, you could quickly end up in a situation where people will approach you with questions.
 This way, you will lose time, and your productivity will drop, which you wanted to avoid by writing proper documentation.

-The team behind Google recommends targeting your audience based on the following dimensions:
+The team behind Google recommends targeting your audience based on the following [dimensions] [1]:

 * Experience level: Expert programmers <-> Non-technical people